zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Charm-LCM-RNA-Kit-Protocol.md

     - For 4 samples: 352 ul 100% isopropanol + 88 ul RB7
       - makes 440 ul, enough for 4 samples + 10% error

-## ALT Step 1: Sample prep from slides (for testing)

-- Remove a cryosectioned slide from -80 ºC (same sample/sectioning round as used for LCM), transfer to -20 ºC for 30 minutes, then transfer slide to cooler with dry ice
-    - Rinse slide in 70% Ethanol for 5 minutes on dry ice
-    - Replace ethanol with RNAse/DNAse-free water to rinse
-    - Remove slide to dark background over PCR rack (over dry ice, though be careful to not freeze the water once the volume on the slide is low, if that's freezing move to regular ice) and use sterile razor blade, cleaned with RNAse cleaner, to scrape off tissue sections into a tube filled with prepared RD2 digestion buffer.
-      - Then, follow the protocol as written for frozen tissue, with a 1 hour digestion at 52 ºC.
-        - OR
-      - Then, follow the protocol as written for FFPE, with a 3 hour digestion at 60 ºC.

 ## Protocol Steps

 1. **Sample prep from LCM samples**